MonaLon/steganography/README.txt

   <-2>
   How much did you enjoy the assignment?
   <-2>
-Additional notes: <The assignment was too involved for the amount of time we were given.>
+Additional notes: <The assignment was too involved for the amount of time we were given.
+Also, the structure of this assignment builds on itself.
+If students make a mistake early on they get punished because they have to change all their work>